 The excitement the Hudson River provided the first few days wore off this morning as we left Kingston.
 Maybe it was the gloomy weather.
 Maybe it was anticipating the invoice from the service yard at our next stop.
 Maybe it was the annoying dude traveling ahead of us who kept doing a Crazy Ivan, perhaps in an effort to defect to a different yacht club.
 We thought that maybe we just gave New York too much credit much too early.
 Even the lighthouses looked dreary.

-We will be here until at least Tuesday to get some work done.
-We need to get Misty Pearl’s height under 18 feet for the couple of weeks on the Erie Canal.
+We’ll be here until at least Tuesday to get some work done.
+We need to get Misty Pearl’s height under 17 feet for the couple of weeks on the Erie Canal.
 The fly bridge shifter is acting up.
-Plus some other stuff.
+Plus some other little stuff.

 *So says virtually every “clever” local at every stop we’ve made so far.